MbeleckBerle/ssl-server/src/readme.md

 pip install -r requirements.txt

+## on linux Run
+sudo apt-get install openssl

+## On macOS run
+brew install openssl

+## Generate the SSL Certificate and Key Files
+You can generate the self-signed SSL certificate (cert.pem) and the private key (key.pem) using the following OpenSSL command:

+openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout key.pem -out cert.pem

+## Update Your Configuration
+[DEFAULT]
+linuxpath = /path/to/your/file.txt
+REREAD_ON_QUERY = True
+SSL_ENABLED = True
+CERTFILE = /path/to/cert.pem
+KEYFILE = /path/to/key.pem

 Ensure you have the cert.pem and key.pem files in the same folder ready for SSL encryption.